-When identifying Lean Six Sigma project solutions.
-Most of us have a preference for logical thinking.
+When identifying improvements and solutions, most of us have a preference for logical thinking.
 But that doesn’t mean we can’t be creative.

 Much of what we call “intelligence” is our ability to recognize patterns.
 The human mind is great at recognizing patterns.
 We recognize sequences, cycles, shapes, processes, similarities, probabilities, etc. This is our comfort zone.

 Patterns give us the power to understand the world and, as a consequence, they rule our thinking.
 They become the “rules” and “mental models” we live by.
 We use them to determine what is “typical”, “likely”, “estimated”.
 We use the rules and models to infer meaning.
 From meanings we make assumptions.
 We act based on the conclusions we reach from rules & assumptions.